-All CPA partners, shareholders, members, managers (see definition below), directors and officers within the firm must be in compliance with their individual certificates for the firm permit to be valid.
-Collectively, they are referred to as "owners" within BOA renewal forms.
-Two-thirds of said "owners" must be in compliance on Jan.
-1, and 100 percent in compliance within 60 days of their license expiring or the firm permit will be automatically revoked.
+All CPA owners must be in compliance with their individual certificates for the firm permit to be valid.
+Two-thirds of said owners must be in compliance on Jan.
+1 and 100% in compliance within 60 days of their license expiring or the firm permit will be automatically revoked.

 Failing to properly maintain a firm permit is a liability risk for your firm.
-Early certificate renewal ensures that a firm remains in compliance with the Minnesota Board of Accountancy (BOA).
+Use these tips to avoid issues.

 Sole proprietor firm permit renewal

 A firm permit is needed if you: